akrzemi1/__sandbox__/string_view_ctor.md

 ```

 With the current semantics of `std::string_view`'s converting constructor the migration is not possible: invoking the
-constructor with null pointer is UB, and checking anything later, inside the function is impossible.
+constructor with null pointer is UB, and checking anything later, inside the function is unreliable.

-We argue that maybe it is not a good idea to change the interface of this function from taking `const char*` to taking `std::string_view`.
-The goal of `std::string_view` is not to replace every single ocurrence of type `const char*` in tfunction interaces in the program: only those ocurrences that come wiht the semantics of the *C interface for strings*. `const char*` can be used for other purposes.
+We argue that maybe it is not a good idea to change the interface of all these functions from taking `const char*` to taking `std::string_view`.
+The goal of `std::string_view` is not to replace *every* single ocurrence of type `const char*` in function interfaces in the program: only those ocurrences that come with the semantics of the *C interface for strings*. `const char*` can be used for other purposes.
 For instance:

 ```c++
 bool is_default_separator(const char * ch) { return *ch == '-'; }